Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 ## Protecting User/Password

 Leaving the username and password exposed (in pu.xml/pu.properties) isn't secure.
 A preferred implementation is to supply the credentials during deployment.
-The GigaSpaces Management Center, CLI, and Admin API administration tools provide comprehensive support for deploying a secured Processing Unit (refer to [Security Administration](./security-administration.html)).
+The GigaSpaces Management Center, CLI, and Admin API administration tools provide comprehensive support for deploying a secured Processing Unit (refer to [Accessing a Secured Service Grid](../admin/admin-service-grid-security.html)).

 Here is how the CLI deploy command would look like: